-Your daughter will want to be compliant with the program provided by Trinity just to increase her comfort level and meet her needs.
-Living in rustic cabins, working with and riding horses, performing ranch work and daily chores, and taking care of animals is a foreign way of life for most girls.
-Your daughter will need to depend on the staff to learn; if she resists, then her discomfort increases.
+Trinity Teen Solutions operates using natural consequences to encourage girls to modify their behavior.
+As your daughter participates in therapy, chores, and experiential programs, she gains more privileges within the facility, which incentivizes her to get the most out of her time with us.
+Living in cozy cabins, working with and riding horses, performing ranch work and daily chores, and taking care of animals is a foreign way of life for most girls.
+Your daughter will need to depend on our experienced staff members in order to learn.
 This process immediately brings her closer to the staff and more receptive to learn new templates of behavior.
-This process builds adolescent self-esteem, encourages trust and a loving relationship within the “community” which is made up of staff and clients.
+This process builds adolescent self-esteem, and encourages trust and a loving relationship within Trinity Teen’s residential “community”.

-The typical girl’s journey at our program is one that will enrich her mind, body and soul.
-Each girl needs to go through these stages in order to internalize the changes that she needs to make.
+In our experience, most troubled teen girls have similar patterns of behavior when they enter our facility.
+With these patterns in mind, Trinity Teen Solutions has designed experiential learning activities that will minimize the behaviors that are destroying your daughter’s life.
+At the same time, these experiential learning activities will increase her self-esteem, enhance her unique personality and bring out her hidden gifts.
+The typical girl’s journey at our adolescent, all-girls, residential treatment center is one that will enrich her mind, body and soul.
+Each girl needs to go through four distinct stages in order to internalize the changes that she needs to make.
 The length of time that each girl remains in each of the stages varies according to her unique situation and background.
-The average girl takes about 18 months to move through these stages effectively.

-First, emotionally disturbed teenagers are in shock and disbelief that their parents did something about her behavior.
-This shock is the best consequence for her out-of-control behavior.
+The first stage is characterized by shock an disbelief, and the discomfort of being thrown into a new environment.
+We’ve noticed that many girls who enter our residential treatment program are surprised that their parents actually did something about their behavior.
+This shock is a natural consequence of her out-of-control behavior.
 You are sending a clear signal that this kind of behavior is unacceptable and will not be tolerated.

-When she first arrives at Trinity her emotions and behavior will vary from anger, loneliness, sadness, remorse, manipulation, lying, and depression.
+When she first arrives at Trinity Teen Solutions her emotions and behavior will vary from anger, loneliness, sadness, remorse, manipulation, lying, and depression.
 During this time, she is the most vulnerable and will reach for something to make her comfortable again.
 It is amazing how even the hardest heart softens when it is distraught.
 As a means to provide help for troubled teens we encourage her to turn to God during this time to ease her discomfort.
 This is an important stage in preparing troubled teen girls to internalize the changes that she needs to make.
-She will want to make changes in her behavior because of her relationship with God, motivates her.
+Eventually, her relationship with God which she establishes during this time will motivate her to make positive changes in her life and behavior.

 The next step is anger.
-Troubled girls will blame their parents, family, school, friends and everyone around them for their actions.
-The length of time that troubled teens spend in anger varies from one week up to months, depending on her history.
+Troubled girls will blame their parents, family, school, friends, and everyone around them for their actions.
+The length of time that troubled teens spend in anger varies depending on her history.
 Our mission is to get her to move from anger and blame to accountability.
 In order for her to begin to change her behavior, she needs to take accountability for it.

 The next stage is remorse.
 This occurs when the troubled teen feels sadness and remorse for her behavior.
 At this time, she takes accountability for her actions and sees the impact she has had on her loved ones and herself.
-When a girl feels remorse and processes the magnitude of her behavior she will not want to repeat them.
-This is when she is seeking help for her troubled teen behaviors, is open to change and wants to learn the tools to accomplish it.
-We feel that this is an important stage to turn the dial up on her conscience so that she is less apt to repeat the emotionally disturbed teenager behaviors you have been dealing with.
+When a girl feels remorse and processes the magnitude of her behavior she will not want to repeat it.
+During this stage, she seeks help for her troubled teen behaviors.
+She is open to change and wants to learn the tools to accomplish it.
+Her awareness of the problematic behavior in her past makes her less apt to repeat mistakes.

-When a girl is going through this stage it is imperative to allow healthy outlets for remorse by crying, talking with staff, writing letters, physical work and being with animals that she has bonded with.
-We also focus on experiential learning activities that she enjoys to build a healthy adolescent self-esteem and hope for the future.
+When a girl is going through this stage it is imperative to allow healthy outlets for remorse.
+We give your girl time and space to process things by talking with staff, writing letters, spending time in quiet contemplation, engaging in physical work, and being with animals that she has bonded with.
+We also focus on experiential learning activities that she enjoys to build a healthy self-esteem and focus on hope for the future.